 One thing to consider is the context in which things might not go accordingly.
 Joining an early stage startup, for example, has a lot of uncertainty and risk as part of the work environment.
 Recruiters might therefore put more weight on this question and even follow up with more questions as a result.

-How do you answer the question “What is your greatest challenge?”
+How do you answer the question “what is your greatest challenge?”

 There are many ways to answer this question, but what I recommend for my clients that book interview preparation is to use the STAR method for behavioral questions that require an example to answer.